swilli91/S20-4010/Assignments/01/Intro-To-Go.md

 	go get
 ```

-to have Go pull in `github.com/ethereum/go-ethereum` package and all it's sub
+to have Go pull in `github.org/x/crypto/sha3` package.
-packages including: `github.com/ethereum/go-ethereum/crypto/sha3`.
 If you do not do the `go get` you
 will get an error `cannot find package...`.
 The `go get` will pull in the dependencies for this
 from github so it will take will take a little bit.